Pipeline YAML Reference#

 test

-: one or more of user tests failedmalformed
+: one or more user tests failedmalformed

 : the pipeline YAML file is not correctstuck